Tokuyama Dam

 The Tokuyama Dam (徳山ダム, Tokuyama damu) is an embankment dam near Ibigawa, Ibi District, Gifu Prefecture in Japan.
 The dam was completed in 2008 and will support a 153 MW hydroelectric power station that is expected to be fully operational in 2015.
-Currently, Unit 1 at 23 MW was commissioned in May 2014.
+Unit 1 at 23 MW was commissioned in May 2014.
 The dam was originally intended to withhold the upper reservoir of a 400 MW pumped-storage power station until a design change in 2004.
 The dam is also intended for flood control and water supply.
 It is the largest dam by structural volume in Japan and withholds the country's largest reservoir by volume as well.

 History

 In December 1957, Electric Power Development Company (J-Power) selected the Ibi River for study at the 23rd Electric Power Development Coordinating Meeting.
 By May 1976, the Ministry of Construction released their bulletin "Policy on Tokuyama Dam Construction Project".
 In December 1982, the project was incorporated into the Electric Power Development Basic Plan.
 It was approved by the government in 1998.
 The original project was a pumped-storage hydroelectric scheme which consisted of the Tokuyama Dam as the upper reservoir, the Sugihara Dam as the lower and the 400 MW Sugihara Power Plant.

-The dam is named after the village that once stood there, that was flooded by the construction of the dam.
+The dam is named after the village that was flooded by the construction of the dam.